-When the time comes that you need to know how to evict a tenant, here’s how you do it:
+When the time comes that you need to evict a tenant, here’s how you do it:

 The first (and most important) step in the process is to issue a notice to the tenant.
-This is a legal document that communicates one primary message: the eviction process is about to begin if the tenant doesn’t handle the landlord’s grievance.
-Usually the tenant has to respond in as few as 3-5 days, depending on the issue and your local jurisdiction.
+This legal document communicates one primary message: the eviction process is about to begin if the tenant doesn’t handle the landlord’s grievance.
+Usually, the tenant has to respond in as few as 3-5 days, depending on the issue and your local jurisdiction.

-If there is no particular grievance, the tenant actually has a much longer deadline before they have to respond to the notice.
+If there is no particular grievance, the tenant has a much more extended deadline before responding to the notice.
 Up to 30 – 60 days isn’t uncommon in these circumstances.

-Keep in mind that if you want this notice to stand up in court, the document has to include several things.
+Remember that the document must include several things if you want this notice to stand up in court.

-The document must explain what is required from the tenant, along with the time frame, in order to remedy the situation.
+- Requirement #2: The document must explain what is required from the tenant and the time frame to remedy the situation.

-Information presented in the eviction notice must be 100% accurate.
+- Requirement #3: Information presented in the eviction notice must be 100% accurate.
 This may sound obvious, but landlords make mistakes.
-For example, if the landlord’s grievance is that the tenant broke the terms of the lease, they will have to provide proof later in court that the lease was broken.
+For example, if the landlord’s grievance is that the tenant broke the lease terms, they will have to prove later in court that the lease was broken.